 If you found an old handsaw lying in your shed, it just might be your lucky day!
 Why?
-Because you may not know, but you can coin good money with authentic ancient and antique hand saws.
+You may not know, but you can coin good money with authentic ancient and antique hand saws.
 But hey!
 You won’t get money just because your saw’s old!

 There are many other factors, like its features, date, and type, that are important to judge whether a hand saw is antique or not!
 And what better than Antiques Know How to help you value your antiques?
 So, just get your saw, a glass, a calculator, and let’s get going.